 She focuses on maternal mortality and morbidity, and supports healthy pregnancy spacing, which encourages delaying a second pregnancy until the first child is at least 18 months old and walking.

 Aidman received the 2015 Emory University Distinguished Staff Award and the Emory University 2017 Award for Mentorship.
 She is a graduate of the Partnership for Southern Equity’s Atlanta Resident Leaders for Equity Academy, 2021.

-Megna Rao is an undergraduate student at Emory College of Arts and Sciences (Class of 2022) studying Neuroscience and Behavioral Biology on the Pre-med track.
+Megna Rao recently graduated from Emory University, where she studied neuroscience and behavioral biology.
 She is currently a co-coordinator for the Maternal Mortality and Morbidity Mitigation Division of Urban Health Initiative (UHI) and oversees 4 projects, including Atlanta Doula Connect, to promote health equity.

 Megna is also a researcher on the Cancer Detecting Dogs project of UHI, a co-president for Emory’s Hospice Outreach, Perspectives, and Engagement (HOPE) organization, a researcher at the Patient Centered Outcomes Research Lab at Emory School of Medicine, and a medical scribe.

 Fun fact: Megna is from Phoenix, Arizona

 Temitope Michael-Olaniran (Fafore) is the founder and chief consultant of Little Ones PIECMH™ Consulting, an organization providing perinatal emotional readiness education to reduce the risk for Perinatal Mood and Anxiety Disorders (PMADs) and developmental delays/disorders.